mikeleshtembari/utplaylist/README.md

 ###Known issues
 * If the autoplay is not working in Chrome/IE, try to open the playlist page in a new browser window, NOT TAB, and then leave it in the background, but don't minimize it.
 In Firefox, seems to work fine.
 * In firefox/IE, the fancy ON/OFF checkboxes are deactivated.
+* In some phones, depending also on the browser, the video may not start automatically.

+###Version 1.1.0
+* Changed design.
+Now feels like a mobile app
+* Removed 'save' and 'load' buttons - were useless

 ###Version 1.0.0
 * Initial release